Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: It is only 2.98 inches high, making it great for cleaning hard-to-reach areas.
 Its lack of a roller brush means there won’t be any entanglement when dealing with long hair.

 The ILife V3s vacuum cleaner is probably the only robovac in the market that is available in a pearl white color.
 It offers four different cleaning modes for users to choose from, and with a run time of up to 100 minutes, it’ll keep working long enough to ensure that all the spots of a floor area in a small apartment are well cleaned out.
-It’s only about 2.98 inches high, making it one of the shortest robot vacuums in the market.
+It’s only about 2.98 inches high, making it one of the shortest robot vacuums on the market.
 Its low-profile design means it will be able to get to hard-to-reach spots under furniture pretty quickly, but some might not like that it does not offer any form of app control.

 This low-profile robot vacuum is great for dealing with long pet hairs, dander, and other dust particles because it does not have a roller brush.
-This means debris is very quickly picked up, and with the ability to schedule the cleaning process in advance, owners can have it clean around even when they’re not inside the house.
+This means debris is very quickly picked up, and with the ability to schedule the cleaning process in advance, owners can have it cleaned around even when they’re not inside the house.
 The vacuum cleaner has got an auto charging function where it can find its way to the charging dock whenever its battery gets low, and once replenished, it can go back and continue cleaning from the exact point that it left off.

 Award: BEST FOR POWER CONTROL